-- Proposals that maximise opportunities to walk and cycle within the town are viewed favourably and supported. - Developments will be supported where footpaths and cycle ways that are segregated from traffic are provided. - New developments shall provide a safe footpath layout within the scheme, good pedestrian links to the settlement and safe connections to the highway and shall be subject to Habitats Regulation Assessments before implementation.
+- Proposals that maximise opportunities to walk and cycle within the town are viewed favourably and supported. - Developments will be supported where footpaths and cycle ways that are segregated from traffic are provided. - New developments shall provide a safe footpath layout within the scheme, good pedestrian links to the settlement and safe connections to the highway. - New developments, shall enable those particularly with special needs or more elderly members of the community easier access to the town centre facilities.